auth0/docs/articles/quickstart/spa/angular2/_includes/_centralized_login.md

 Create a reusable service to manage and coordinate user authentication.
 You can give the service any name.
 In the examples below, the service is `AuthService` and the filename is `auth.service.ts`.

-Create a service and add an instance of the `auth0.WebAuth` object.
+In the service add an instance of the `auth0.WebAuth` object.
 In that instance, you can define the following:
 <%= include('../../_includes/_auth_service_configure_client_details') %>

 ::: note